 A small amount of riboflavin is present in foods as free riboflavin, a majority as its derivative flavin adenine dinucleotide (FAD), and a smaller amount as flavin mononucleotide (FMN).
 A small amount, however, is also produced by the intestinal bacteria.

-For the absorption of dietary riboflavin, a prerequisite is the conversion of FAD and FMN to free riboflavin, catalyzed by enzymes called phosphatases in the enterocyte.
+For the absorption of dietary riboflavin, a prerequisite is converting FAD and FMN to free riboflavin, catalyzed by enzymes called phosphatases in the enterocyte.
 Absorption of the vitamin takes place predominantly in the proximal small intestine through a saturable, active, carrier-mediated transport process.

-Riboflavin is relatively safe to administer as excess as enterocytes do not absorb the excess.
-Caution is necessary with the administration of large doses in pregnant women.
-It may cause urine discoloration (yellow-orange).
+Riboflavin is relatively safe to administer as it has limited water solubility and excess as enterocytes do not absorb the excess.
+However, caution is necessary with the administration of large doses in pregnant women.
+It may cause benign urine discoloration (yellow-orange).

 There are no absolute contraindications to riboflavin intake.